klstein7/nextjs-wordle-dev-day/docs/02-game-board.md

 - The game board displays correctly with the sample guesses.
 - The input field functions as expected, logging guesses to the console.

-**Troubleshooting Tips:**

-- If you encounter errors, check the terminal and browser console for messages.
-- Ensure all components are correctly imported and exported.
-- Verify that you've added `"use client";` to components using state or event handlers.

 ---

 ## Next Steps

-In the next section, we'll delve into implementing the core game logic and state management.
+In the next section, we'll go into implementing the core game logic and state management.
 This will involve:

 - **Managing Global State:**